Infineon/mtb-example-threadx-psram/README.md

 #  PSRAM Read and Write

-This code example demonstrates how to interface with an external PSRAM using Serial Memory Interface (SMIF) PDL in CYW955913EVK-01 EVK.
-It also demonstrates how to perform read and write operations in CYW955913EVK-01 EVK.
+This code example demonstrates how to use an external PSRAM interfaced using Serial Memory Interface (SMIF) in CYW955913EVK-01 EVK.
+It demonstrates how data and functions can be moved to PSRAM using the provided custom compiler attributes.

 [View this README on GitHub.](https://github.com/Infineon/mtb-example-threadx-psram)